Minimum wage, benefits to rise: PM

 Asked if more minimum wage increases were on the cards next year, she said that Cabinet had not considered that yet.
 "We haven't gone beyond that at this stage," she said.

-Sepuloni said there has been a decline of people in the benefit since the beginning of the year - this was "heartening".
+Sepuloni said there had been a decline in people in the benefit since the beginning of the year - this was "heartening".

 She cited the family tax credit and the abatement thresholds.